ViBiOh/fibr/README.md

 ### As a single Docker container, with admin/password user

-For long-living sharing with password and self-contained app in Docker, with no thumbnail generation or exif.
+For long-living sharing with password and self-contained app in Docker, with no thumbnail generation or exif, configured with environment variables.

 ```bash
 docker run -d \